Vtekz/cw/content/docs/youtubeScript.md

 draft: false
 hidemeta: false
 comments: false
-description: '"Level up your videos with an engaging YouTube script.
-Learn how to write compelling scripts that keep your audience engaged and drive traffic to your site."'
+description: 'Level up your videos with an engaging YouTube script.
+Learn how to write compelling scripts that keep your audience engaged and drive traffic to your site.'
 canonicalURL: https://blog.comfyworkspace.com/
 disableHLJS: true
 disableShare: false